 Looking for the most unique things to do in Botswana?
-From visiting the Okavango Delta by mokoro, sleeping between wild elephants, or hopping on a safari in Chobe National Park… As we experienced so many amazing things during our camping overland tour with Acacia Africa, we created this article with the 6 most unique things to do in Botswana to make your trip unforgettable!
+From visiting the Okavango Delta by mokoro, sleeping between the animals of Botswana or joining a real Botswana safari in Chobe National Park… As we experienced so many amazing things during our camping overland tour with Acacia Africa, we created this article with the 6 most unique things to do in Botswana to make your trip unforgettable!

 1. Explore the Okavango Delta by mokoro